 Change in other financial liabilities is caused by decrease of REPO operations.
-The assets transferred within REPO operations but not derecognized amount to CZK 21,048 million (2017: CZK 24,157 million).
+The assets transferred within REPO operations but not derecognized amount to CZK 4,551 million (2018: CZK 21,048 million).
+On the other hand since 2019 financial liabilities increased by liabilities financing right of use assets in the amount CZK 1,089 million.